apache/trafficcontrol/traffic_control/clients/python/trafficops/README.txt

 NOTE: This client has only been tested against Python 2.7 and Python 3.6.
 Other versions
       may work, so, you mileage may vary.

+NOTICE: As of Apache Traffic Control release version 4.0.0, Python 2 will no longer be supported!
+Developers are encouraged
+        to switch to version 3 as soon as possible.
+The CPython project has a free tool for automating much of the process of translating Python2 code to Python3, read more about it here: https://docs.python.org/3/library/2to3.html

 - Installation